When you apply you only pay €295, which comes off the total price.

 Support to help you complete registration or internship documents, if applicable

 What's not included?

 Is Marine Conservation volunteering in Thailand right for me?

-If you like working outdoors, and want to help marine life and the environment, this project is for you.
+If you like working outdoors, and want to help marine life and the environment, this marine conservation programme is for you.

 Thinking about a career focused on conservation?
-Doing this project will boost your CV, and demonstrate your commitment by getting actively involved in efforts to protect our planet.
+Then this marine conservation volunteer opportunity will boost your CV, and demonstrate your commitment by getting actively involved in efforts to protect our planet.
 It will also help set you apart from the crowd in applications and interviews, and help you develop your personal skills.